okx/cosmy-wasmy/README.md

 The extension provides Walkthroughs for the major features.
 You can access the walkthroughs by going to Command Palette (Windows: `Ctrl+Shft+P`, MacOS: `Cmd+Shft+P`, Linux: `Ctrl+Shft+P`) and selecting **"Welcome: Open Walkthrough"**

 There are five walkthroughs available:
-1. Getting Started with Cosmy Wasmy
+1. Getting Started with Okx Wasmy
-2. Cosmy Wasmy: Accounts
+2. Okx Wasmy: Accounts
-3. Cosmy Wasmy: Contracts
+3. Okx Wasmy: Contracts
-4. Cosmy Wasmy: CW Notebooks
+4. Okx Wasmy: CW Notebooks
-5. Cosmy Wasmy: Cosmwasm Interactions
+5. Okx Wasmy: Cosmwasm Interactions

 It is recommended to run through them as they provide detailed information on how to use the extension.